 Linda developed a cough.
 This cough was chronic, intermittent, and inevitably seemed to worsen in social settings.
 A sensitive, empathic and deeply intuitive person, Linda over time began to restrict her social activities so her cough wouldn’t disturb others.
 Movies.
 Funerals.
 Weddings.
 Concerts.
 All were off-limits.
 By now relegated to the outskirts of her own relationship life, Linda watched from afar as people she knew and cared about died, got married, danced and enjoyed socializing together.

-When I first gingerly offered up the question, “Have you ever considered animal communication?”
+When I first gingerly offered up the question, “Have you ever considered using animal communication to talk with Max?”
 Linda replied with a simple, “No.”

 She wasn’t ready.
 I understood.